openturns/openturns/python/doc/theory/reliability_sensitivity/sensitivity_sobol.rst

     V_{1, 2,\ldots, n_X}}{\Var{Y}}

 for :math:`i=1,\ldots, n_X`.
 The total Sobol' sensitivity index can be equivalently defined in terms of the variance of a conditional expectation.
-The total  Sobol' sensitivity index is:
+The total  Sobol' sensitivity index satisfies the equation:

 .. math::
     S^T_i &= 1 - \frac{\Var{\Expect{Y|X_{\overline{\{i\}}}}}}{\Var{Y}}